Abu0xDev/GetWorldClock/README.md

 Install the dependencies with npm:

 bash
-npm install
+npm install moment-timezone

 Usage

 Replace the example usage in index.js with the time and time zones you wish to convert.

-Run the script with npm
+Run the script with command:

-npm start
+node convertTime.js